andy-landy/cf/README.md

 ### conventions

-* cpp code resides at solve.cpp
+* cpp code to edit is solve.cpp
-* cpp code is packed in main.cpp, binary name is a.out
+* cpp code to submit is main.cpp
-* py code resides at p.py
+* py code to edit and submit is main.py
 * input names are "in$i", output names are "out$i" with i in 0..N, you can add some manually